Aurora-yzj/openwrt-selinux-policy/README.md

 [kcinimod@brutus ~]$ cd ~/openwrt
 [kcinimod@brutus openwrt]$ make -j$((`nproc` + 1)) menuconfig
 ```
-After a short while a menu will appear.
+After a short while a menu appears.
 We will address our Linksys
 WRT1900ACS target first.
 The first three entries in the menu are used
 for this.
 ```